0382/CGcoefficient.jl/README.md

 [[中文](README_zh.md)]

-A Julia package to calculate CG-coefficient and Wigner 3j, 6j and 9j symbols exactly.
-All the calculations are down by `BigInt` to avoid overflow, and defines struct `SqrtRational` to store the exact results.
+A package to calculate CG-coefficient, Racah coefficient, and Wigner 3j, 6j, 9j symbols.
+It store the exact result with `SqrtRational` type.

 For more details and the calculation formula, please see the [Document](https://0382.github.io/CGcoefficient.jl-docs/).